KennyRamasawmy/loveapp/README.md

 ## 📄 License

+Copyright © 2025.
+All rights reserved.

-This project is for personal use.
-Feel free to fork and customize for your own relationship! 💕
+This project is for personal use only.
+No permission is granted to copy, modify, distribute, or use any part of this codebase.

 ## 💖 Credits